cbeh447/SPDLab1.0/README.md

 INPUTs:
+1. Select influent type.
-1. Define the effluent concentration constratints.
+2. Define the effluent concentration constratints.
-2. Define the Priorities of Objectives which need to optimise.
+3. Define the Priorities of Objectives which need to optimise.

 OUTPUTs: